git-syl/HttpUtils/README.md

 # HttpUtils
-HttpUtils Asynchronous and synchronous get post file uploads
+HttpUtils with Asynchronous and synchronous.Support get post requests, file upload

 How to use:
 Upload File